FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/entities/monster_osprey.md

 * `Custom number of grunts to resupply` - override the maximum number of alive grunts the Osprey can resupply.
 After spawning this number of grunts the Osprey will stop deploying new ones until someone has died or been removed from the map.
 * `Trigger on deploy (activator is Osprey)` - fire when Osprey is deploying grunts.
 The activator for this trigger is Osprey itself.
 * `Trigger on deploy (activator is grunt)` - fire per grunt deploy.
 The activator for this trigger is the deployed grunt (so the trigger will be fired the number of times equal to the number of spawned grunts).
+* `Obey Trigger Mode` - allows to stop and start Osprey.
+When stopped, the Osprey doesn't play rotor sound.
+If stopped during the deploy sequence  the Osprey will stop only after finishing the deploying.

 ### New spawnflags